 The Law of Significant Enclosure in Gardening:

-A law which addresses the true meaning of gardening is the law of significant enclosure.
+A law that addresses the true meaning of gardening is the law of significant enclosure.
 The law of Significant enclosure talks about the ratio of walls to the ground space.
 Many who do not know this law, might believe that low walls are always better.
 This can be completely wrong when you have a huge ground space.
-So you might be thinking how to get to a perfect wall to garden ratio?
+So you might be thinking about how to get to a perfect wall-to-garden ratio.
 The answer is quite simple.

-Few studies of Behavioural Psychology proves that there is a ratio to our likings.
+Few studies of Behavioural Psychology prove that there is a ratio to our likings.
 These studies show that the ideal ratio for ground and height of the wall should be 3:1.
-So if you have a garden space that is 18 feet long, then you should have the wall height of 6 feet.
-This ratio makes us humans comfortable with our home while still feeling like we are embracing the nature.
+So if you have a garden space that is 18 feet long, then you should have a wall height of 6 feet.
+This ratio makes us humans comfortable with our home while still feeling like we are embracing nature.

 Proportioning with Golden Rectangles:

 Another important rule to Landscape designing is the rule of Golden Rectangles or the Golden Ratio.
-The nature, our bodies, our historical monuments among many others are governed by this rule.
+Nature, our bodies, and our historical monuments among many others are governed by this rule.
 It has a mathematical formula that guides people to make pleasing architecture that has a complete sense of order and balance.